LIVE: 2025 DAS Distemper Outbreak Updates

 Everyone is working overtime.

-DFW COMMUNITY participation is essential to save lives.
+DFW COMMUNITY participation is essential!

 Action needs to be swift.
 Let's go!